 - Many areas of Resident Evil: Code: Veronica are pitch-black or close to it, requiring to equip the Lighter to find your way around.
 For about a third of the game, you won't even have that luxury.

 - Amnesia: The Dark Descent does as well; the idea isn't to ensure that it's bright enough, but that it's only just barely bright enough.
 They also recommend playing at night with the lights off, both to ensure visibility and maximum scariness.
 Oddly enough, the game also has your character's vision realistically adjust to darkness.
+The same applies to the spiritual prequel, the Penumbra trilogy.

 Third Person Shooter